 Skip to main content

-Features within releases will no longer be back-propagated individually, instead being back-propagated within a single bundle PR for each environment.
+Features within releases will no longer be back propagated individually, instead they will be back propagated within a single bundle PR for each environment.

 Jack Parkinson avatar